wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

         gedit run_stopgap.sh

-    The main parameters here are the "run options" which manage parallelization and the directories.
+    The main parameters here are the "run options" which manage parallelization and the "directories" block, which manages directories and paths.

 2. For parallelization parameters, set `run_type` to `'local'`, `nodes` to 1, and `copy_local` to 0.
 Set `n_cores` to the same number as used for `nthreads` in [CTF estimation](recon.md/#ctf-estimation).
 The rest of the run options are SLURM-specific and can be ignored.

-3. Set `rootdir` to the absolute path of your `init_ref/` folder.
+3. Set `rootdir` to the absolute path of your `init_ref/` folder (e.g. `~/HIV_testset/subtomo/init_ref/`).
 We will update `paramfilename` before running each job.
 Save `run_stopgap.sh`.